Nanny & Baby Sitting Services

 When you choose your baby sitter, you should have check them out thoroughly to make sue that he or she is someone that you would want around your children.

-Prepare list of questions to ask the baby sitter.
+Prepare a list of questions to ask the baby sitter.
 Ask about the sitter's experience caring for children and try to spend some time with him or her before leaving the person alone with your children.

 Instructions For The Babysitter